The History of Rome (Mommsen): 1902 Nobel Prize

 The award came nearly fifty years after the first appearance of the work.
 The award also came during the last year of the author's life (1817–1903).
 It is the only time thus far that the Nobel Prize for Literature has been presented to a historian per se.
 Yet the literary Nobel has since been awarded to a philosopher (1950) with mention of an "intellectual history", and to a war-time leader (1953) for speeches and writings, including a "current events history", plus a Nobel Memorial Prize has been awarded for two "economic histories" (1993).
-Nonetheless Mommsen's multi-volume History of Rome remains in a singular Nobel class.
+Nonetheless Mommsen's multi-volume The History of Rome remains in a singular Nobel class.

 The 1911 Encyclopædia Britannica, a well-regarded reference yet nonetheless "a source unsparingly critical", summarizes: "Equally great as antiquary, jurist, political and social historian, Mommsen lived to see the time when among students of Roman history he had pupils, followers, critics, but no rivals.
 He combined the power of minute investigation with a singular faculty for bold generalization and the capacity for tracing out the effects of thought on political and social life."